PGC 2933

-PGC or LEDA 2933 is a faint dwarf irregular galaxy in the Sculptor Group.
-It can be seen in the southern constellation Phoenix.
+PGC 2933, also known as LEDA 2933 or ESO 540-032, is a faint dwarf irregular galaxy in the Sculptor Group.
+It can be seen in the southern constellation Cetus.
 According to measurements, the galaxy is located 11.15 million light-years away.
+The stars within ESO 540-032 consist of mostly old red giant branch stars with poor metallicity and young stars with slightly higher metallicity.
+It may have a large globular cluster (GC) orbiting it.

 Because it is situated in the Sculptor Group, it is one of the closest galaxies to the Milky Way.
 It is obscured by a few brighter stars and galaxies (the brightest of them on the right side of the photo is 1425 light-years away from the Solar System).
 The galaxy has a diameter of 2,000 light years.

+Stellar population

+The stellar population of this galaxy consist of old metal-poor AGB branch stars with a small population of slightly more metal-rich blue stars with young ages between 150-500 million years old.
+Theses stars are concentrated in the central regions of the galaxy.
+It star formation properties are similar to the Fornax dwarf galaxy, a dwarf galaxy in the Fornax constellation.

+History

+The star formation currently going on in ESO 540-032 likely originated from a single event comparable to the situation seen with the Phoenix dwarf galaxy.
+In the future, it will likely transition from a dwarf irregular galaxy into a dwarf elliptical galaxy.